We respect your privacy and will not share your email.

 Luckily, your body is equipped with its very own immune system that fights viral threats as soon as they emerge by creating antibodies that eventually engulf and destroy viruses.

-The best way to protect yourself against any virus is by supporting your immune health and taking protective measures against exposures.
+The best way to protect yourself against any virus is to boost your immune system naturally and protect against viral threats.

-There are three primary ways in which the immune system responds to viruses: via antibodies, interferons, or cytotoxic cells.
+There are 3 primary ways the immune system fights viruses: via antibodies, interferons, or cytotoxic cells.

 When a virus first enters your body, it invades your cells so that it can survive and multiply.
 Once a virus invades your cells, your immune system cannot “see” it and does not know that you are sick.